birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 }
 ```

-Execute the command, specify the configuration file, and run LarkMidTable to write data to Elasticsearch.
+Execute the command, specify the configuration file, and run birdlarkto write data to Elasticsearch.
 Here we take the local mode as an example.

     ./bin/start-birdLark.sh --config config/batch.conf -e client -m 'local[2]'